‘Destiny’: Xur’s Exotic Goods For March 17, Telesto Returns Plus Two Good Rolls

 Shinobou’s Vow

 Bladedancer Hunters who love Skip Grenades will love the Shinobu’s Vow Exotic Gauntlets.
-The “New Tricks” intrinsic perk gives and additional Skip Grenade charge and lets Skip Grenades bounce even further off walls and floors when thrown.
+The “New Tricks” intrinsic perk gives an additional Skip Grenade charge and lets Skip Grenades bounce even further off walls and floors when thrown.
 It also appears to increase the tracking radius of the Skip Grenades, making them even more deadly.

 The third column random perk rolls include “Fastball” for increased grenade throw distance and “Momentum Transfer” for bonus melee energy on grenade hits.
 The fourth column optional perks offer a choice between faster Hand Cannon or Shotgun reloading.